-Currently presided over for the last 44 years by King Carl XVI Gustaf, the Swedish royal family has been enmeshed in its own share of scandal, all of which has ultimately served to entertain more than offend a kingdom that relishes juicy royal headlines as much as the next parliamentary democracy but still holds the family in a certain untouchable esteem.
+Presided over for almost 47 years by King Carl XVI Gustaf, the Swedish royal family has been enmeshed in its own share of controversy, much of which has ultimately served to entertain more than offend a kingdom that relishes juicy royal headlines as much as the next parliamentary democracy but still holds the family in a certain untouchable esteem.

 Because they're their royal family, after all.

-They've flown relatively under the radar on a global scale when compared with their ever-spotlit neighbors across the North Sea, but romance and weddings, not to mention all of the new grandkids running around the palace, has certainly helped push the heirs of the House of Bernadotte into the headlines more often.
+They've flown relatively under the radar on a global scale when compared with the ever-spotlit royals across the North Sea (and now across the Atlantic), but romance and weddings, not to mention all of the new grandchildren running around the palace, has certainly helped push the heirs of the House of Bernadotte into the headlines more often.

 The Swedes also have a progressive streak that has resulted in them, if not exactly reinventing, then at least modernizing their own court.
 As Queen Elizabeth II's heirs understand all too well, it's imperative for them to adapt to this rapidly changing world, which while it doesn't exactly need royalty in its midst, does exactly want to do away with the system, either.
 (Though tell that to the persistent factions in the U.K., Sweden and beyond who would gladly do away with monarchies tomorrow.)

-King Carl XVI has four older sisters, none of whom had a shot at the crown due to traditional primogeniture—that centuries-old royal system that mandated sons would always be ahead of their sisters in line, while the son of a monarch's deceased brother would be next in line ahead of the next-youngest brother.
+King Carl XVI has four older sisters, none of whom had a shot at the crown when they came into this world due to traditional primogeniture—that centuries-old royal system that mandated sons would always be ahead of their sisters in line, while the son of a monarch's deceased brother would be next in line ahead of the monarch's next-youngest brother.

 It wasn't until 2011 that the United Kingdom changed the law so that a possible firstborn daughter for Prince William and Kate Middleton would be next in line after her father.
-(Prince George was born first and therefore Princess Charlotte follows him, but she is ahead of her uncle, Prince Harry.
+(Prince George was born first and therefore Princess Charlotte and Prince Louis follow him, ahead of their uncle, Prince Harry.
 And, fun fact, King Carl XVI is roughly 205th in line to the British throne, because it is a small, small royal world.)

-But the Swedes changed the law all the way back in 1980, making King Carl XVI's eldest daughter, Princess Victoria, Crown Princess Victoria—and, at 3 years old, first in line to the throne, newly ahead of her then 1-year-old brother, Prince Carl Philip.
+But the Swedes changed the law back in 1980, making King Carl XVI's eldest daughter, Princess Victoria, Crown Princess Victoria—and, at 3 years old, first in line to the throne, newly ahead of her then 1-year-old brother, Prince Carl Philip.
+Kate and William took tea with Victoria and her husband, Prince Daniel, at their home in Stockholm, Haga Palace, in 2018.

 Back in 1973, however, it was the baby of the family who inherited the crown from his grandfather, King Gustaf VI Adolf.
 King Carl's father, Prince Gustaf Adolf, died in a plane crash in Denmark in 1947, when his son was 9 months old.

-Reminiscent of what Britain's Prince Charles is facing now, as a future king who never particularly endeared himself to the people, King Carl XVI has said that he never felt fully embraced by the Swedish people until he was in middle age.
-In the 1980s, for instance, he provoked anger in his own country and next door when he publicly slammed the Norwegian prime minister over the cruel practice of seal hunting--considered a misstep since the royal family doesn't have
+Reminiscent of what Britain's Prince Charles is facing now, as a future king who never particularly endeared himself to the people as a young man, King Carl XVI has said that he never felt fully embraced by the Swedish people until he was in middle age.
+In the 1980s, for instance, he provoked anger in his own country and next door when he publicly slammed the Norwegian prime minister over the cruel practice of seal hunting—though international outrage at the time did result in Norway banning the killing of baby seals for a year.
+(The European Union banned the trade of seal products in 2009.)

-He had a string of girlfriends, liked sports cars and made no pains to not act like a wealthy, privileged playboy.
-A dyslexic, he struggled in school but studied finance and economics and, as an avid outdoorsman, he developed a lifelong interest in environmental issues.
+Carl had a string of girlfriends, liked sports cars and made no pains to not act like a wealthy, privileged playboy.
+He struggled with dyslexia in school but studied finance and economics and, as an avid outdoorsman, he developed a lifelong interest in environmental issues.
 He met his future wife, German-Brazilian Silvia Sommerlath, a former flight attendant and trained interpreter, during the 1972 Summer Olympics in Munich, where she was working as an educational host.
 They just "clicked," the king said later.

 ABBA performed at a gala in their honor the night before the glamorous couple's wedding on June 19, 1976.
 Queen Silvia was the first Swedish queen to have had a professional career before becoming a royal.